Our Secrets to Meaningful Dinner Party Conversations

 2. Have a presidential party

-Thomas Jefferson was famous for hosting dinner parties around specific topics.
-Begin with an icebreaker, followed by probing, insightful questions on the evening’s subject.
-Choose someone to “moderate” the conversation with helpful questions and to guide an authentic, interesting exchange.
+Thomas Jefferson was known for hosting dinner parties centered around specific topics.
+Follow in his footsteps by starting with an icebreaker, followed by thought-provoking questions related to the theme of the evening.
+Choose someone to "moderate" the conversation with insightful questions and help guide the flow of discussion.
 Drawing a blank on topics / questions?
 Convers(ate) has you covered!

 3. Mix + Mingle

-Allow 45 minutes of mingling for guests to get to know one another before sitting down to dinner.
-As the host, circulate the room and introduce your guests to each other by sharing an interesting fact about each to jumpstart the conversation.
+Allow guests 45 minutes of mingling before sitting down to dinner.
+As the host, make sure to circulate the room and introduce guests to each other, sharing an interesting tidbit about each one to spark meaningful conversation.
+This creates a relaxed environment and encourages natural dialogue before the meal.

 4. Banish no man's land